QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 The government wants to target the same tax rate $\tau_t=\hat{\tau}$ and accumulate assets $-D_t$ over time.

-Note that in this experiment, we pass `τ_seq` and `G_seq` as inputs, and let `D_pol` to be determined along the path by satisfying the government budget constraint.
+Note that in this experiment, we pass `τ_seq` and `G_seq` as inputs, and let `D_pol`  be determined along the path by satisfying the government budget constraint.

 ```{code-cell} ipython3
 # government expenditure cut by a half